This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 America's real anchorman, national treasure, Nobel Peace Prize nominee, Rush Limbaugh, serving humanity simply by showing up.

-They've done this over and over and over again, but this time, Dingy Harry says that things are gonna be different.
+They've done this over and over and over again, but this time, Dingy Harry says that things are going to be different.

-These things are gonna be different this time.
+These things are going to be different this time.

-Uh draft of the interim report uh whether the uh Iraqi government's met its performance benchmarks circulated Monday among government agencies, and it concludes a government in Iraq has met none of its targets for political, economic, and other reform, said an official to ask not to be identified to the AP.
+A draft of the interim report of whether the Iraqi government's met its performance benchmarks circulated Monday among government agencies, and it concludes a government in Iraq has met none of its targets for political, economic, and other reform, said an official who asked not to be identified to the AP.

-Another report, this one from General Petraeus, an ambassador to Baghdad Ryan Crocker on how Bush's troop increase strategy is working is due by September 15th.
+Another report, this one from General Petraeus and ambassador to Baghdad Ryan Crocker, on how Bush's troop increase strategy is working is due by September 15th.

 But as I told you yesterday, Dingy Harry and the Republican Senate defectors say they don't want to wait until then to change Iraq policy.